toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Swap cleared and flagged columns

 Place the Cleared column on the left and the Flagged column on the right sides of an account screen.

+## Toggle Memo Column

+Adds option to toggle the memo column as visible or not to the account register "View" menu

 ## Toggle Scheduled and Reconciled Transaction Buttons